← Back to Library

 Of the 64 hexagrams, 38 are traditionally interpreted as Yes (大吉 + 吉), 20 as No (凶 + 大凶), and 6 as Maybe (平).
 This classification follows the traditional five-tier fortune system (上上卦/中上卦/中中卦/中下卦/下下卦).

-Is the I Ching Yes or No method accurate?+
+How should I interpret the I Ching Yes or No method?+

-The I Ching has been refined over 3,000 years of continuous use.
-Unlike simple coin flips, its binary mathematics generates nuanced answers with context.
-It excels at timing questions — "Is now the right time?" — rather than predicting fixed outcomes.
+The I Ching has been refined through long historical use.
+Unlike a simple yes/no coin flip, its binary line structure adds context and timing.
+It is best suited to reflective timing questions — "Is now the right time?" — rather than predicting a single predetermined outcome.

 What is the difference between the I Ching and other Yes/No oracles?+